bramus/router/README.md

+## Unit Testing

+`bramus/router` ships with unit tests using [PHPUnit](https://github.com/sebastianbergmann/phpunit/).

+If PHPUnit is installed globally run `phpunit` to run the tests.
+If PHPUnit is not installed globally, install it locally throuh composer (by running `composer install --dev`) and run the tests by calling `vendor/bin/phpunit`.

 ## Acknowledgements

 `bramus/router` is inspired upon [Klein](https://github.com/chriso/klein.php) and [Ham](https://github.com/radiosilence/Ham).
 Whilst Klein provides lots of features it is not object oriented.
 Whilst Ham is Object Oriented, it's bad at _separation of concerns_ as it also provides templating within the routing class.